-For progressive HR leaders, it's essential to not only look at the people needs of your organization, but it's also critical that you examine the ways you want to up your game as an HR leader.
+For progressive HR leaders, it's essential to not only look at the people needs of your organization, but it's also critical that you examine the ways you want to up your game as an HR leader in the year ahead.

-At HiBob, we encourage our team members to ask questions, find buddies, and mentor one another-all with the idea that we can help each other succeed every day.
-With that in mind, we reached out to the HR network to ask progressive leaders in the industry for advice about how to up your HR game no matter what challenges come your way.
+At HiBob, we encourage our team members to ask questions, find buddies, and mentor one another-all with the idea that we can help each other succeed.

+With that in mind, we reached out to the HR network to ask progressive leaders in the industry for advice about how to up your HR "game" in 2022.